dotnet/runtime/docs/workflow/testing/libraries/testing.md

 libraries -buildtests
 ```

-- The following builds and runs all tests for .NET Core in release configuration:
+- The following builds and runs all tests in release configuration:
 ```
 libraries -test -c Release
 ```